DarynOngera/fort/README.md

 ## Invariant

+Why this library, it tackles a specific problem: 1:1 audit and transaction records

 > A business transaction can never be reported as complete (`{:ok, _}`) unless its audit trail is also complete, written atomically with it.

 This is enforced by the type system at the `Fort.Audit.transact/4` boundary: